eddykent/AIR/web/news_archives/README.md

 ## DailyFX
 To read articles from dailyfx, dailyfx.py is used.
 This script will read everything directly to the database iterating using the url.
-It is a crawler that uses selenium (and therefore uses web/crawler).
+It is a crawler that uses selenium (and therefore uses web.crawler).

 ## FXStreet
+Same as DailyFX.